🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 What software should I use to track prediction market trades?

 PolyGram's integrated portfolio management system provides a solid foundation.
-For more granular reporting, export your transaction log as CSV and process it through spreadsheet software or programming languages like Python.
+For more granular analysis, export your transaction history as CSV and process it through spreadsheet applications or custom scripts.

 How many markets should I research before entering each week?